 The green “Keep” tab will allow you to whitelist the backlink.
-On the other hand, Delete tab will let you disavow or remove the link via outreach.
+On the other hand, the Delete tab will let you disavow or remove the link via outreach.

-Once you are done with creating a list of backlinks that you want to remove in your Disavow list, you will see a button in the top right that says “Export.”
+Once you are done creating a list of backlinks that you want to remove in your Disavow list, you will see a button in the top right that says “Export.”
 When you click on the export button, SEMrush will convert your Disavow list into a properly formatted .txt file.

 Go to the Google Disavow Tool and choose the property that you want to disavow links from.